zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zowe-integrate-with-apiml.md

 ## Integration with the Zowe in Docker on Your Computer

-This section shows how to integrate with Zowe in Docker that can be installed and started by following instructions at <https://github.com/zowe/zowe-dockerfiles/tree/master/dockerfiles/zowe-1.5.0>.
+This section shows how to integrate with Zowe in Docker that can be installed and started by following instructions at <https://github.com/zowe/zowe-dockerfiles/tree/master/dockerfiles/zowe-1.7.1>.

-After you complete the instructions, you will have Zowe running with API Gateway listening on port 60004 and Discovery Service on port 60003.
+After you complete the instructions, you will have Zowe running with API Gateway listening on port `7554` and Discovery Service on port `7553`.
-The certificates that were set up during this process are stored in `certs` directory.
+The certificates that were set up during this process are stored in `certs` directory (respectively `c:\zowe\certs`).
 We will refer to this directory as `$CERTS`.
 The `server.p12` contains the server certificate and Zowe APIML truststore.

 In the directory with the sample service, we issue the following command to get the local CA certificate trusted by the Zowe in Docker: